 When you’re ready to use the frozen pinto beans, there are a few different methods you can use to defrost them:

-See also How do you cook crocodile meat
+See also How to cook frozen lobster meat

 1. Refrigerator defrosting: The simplest method is to transfer the frozen beans to a container and place them in the refrigerator overnight.
 This slow defrosting method allows the beans to thaw gradually and evenly, ensuring they maintain their texture and flavor.